meseck/github-users/docs/documentation.md

 ### Identical API responses between tests because SWR cache
 <https://github.com/vercel/swr/pull/231#issuecomment-591614747>

-If you use SWR in your Components or Hooks.
-Always remember to clear the cache of SWR before every test to prevent identical API responses.
+If you use SWR in your Components or Hooks always remember to clear the cache of SWR before every test to prevent identical API responses.
 ```
 import { cache } from 'swr';